California DUI Programs Designed to Keep You Mobile

 - Vehicle Code 23103.5 – “wet reckless.”

 The State licenses providers of DUI education programs.
 Almost 500 DUI programs are certified by the state and managed by over 250 service providers.
-Licensed providers conduct only in-person sessions.
+Licensed providers conduct their services only in person.

 The DUI Programs

-There are various kinds of DUI programs in California.
+There are six kinds of DUI programs in California.
 The duration of these programs varies depending on the DUI conviction severity.
-Courses for repeat offenders may range from 12 hours over a few weeks to 30 months.
+For serious repeat offenders, programs may range from 12-hour weeks to 30 months.

 Wet Reckless Program

-Under California law, drivers convicted of driving recklessly with alcohol in their system are subject to the least stringent education obligations.
-Drivers convicted of wet reckless driving are forced to complete 12 hours of lessons, often for six to twelve weeks.
+Under California law, drivers convicted of driving recklessly with alcohol in their system are offered the least stringent educational obligations.
+Drivers convicted of wet reckless driving are forced to complete 12 hours of lessons, often six to twelve weeks.

-A motorist will not initially be charged with a wet recklessness crime.
-This accusation exists instead as a plea bargain that a motorist may accept under particular conditions.
+Most attendants will initially be charged with wet reckless crime.
+This accusation exists as a plea bargain that a motorist may accept under particular conditions.

 First-Time Offenders